 Commercial Lease vs Residential Lease: Key Differences in CAM, Expenses, and Audit Rights

 When a residential landlord raises your rent, you can either accept it or leave at the end of your 12-month term.
-When a commercial tenant's NNN operating expenses jump $1.80/SF on a 12,000 SF space, they're facing a $21,600 unexpected annual charge—and they can't simply leave.
-The structural differences between commercial and residential leases aren't just legal technicalities; they're the reason commercial property management requires a completely different skill set.
+When a commercial tenant's NNN operating expenses jump $1.80/SF on a 12,000 SF space, they're facing a $21,600 unexpected annual charge.
+They can't simply leave.
+The structural differences between commercial and residential leases go far beyond legal technicalities.
+They're the reason commercial property management requires a completely different skill set.

 The Foundation: Negotiated vs Regulated